-&lt;sup>3 The CRTC does provide licensing exemptions for experimental video on demand systems.
+&lt;sup>2 A non-dominant carrier represents a provider of telecommunications facilities that does not enjoy market dominance.
+The CRTC does provide licensing exemptions for experimental video on demand systems.
 In order for a system to be considered experimental, it must be used to test and develop video on demand technology.
 As the Station intends to introduce video on demand services as a commercial product, it would not qualify for this exemption.